 - seizing the opportune time because the days are evil.

 - Because of this, don’t become foolish but understand what the will of the Lord is.

-- And don’t be drunk with wine, which is wasteful excess,(24)“wasteful excess” this Greek word is comes from “ἀ”(a) as a negative prefix (like “amoral” meaning “not moral”) and the Greek word “σῴζω”(sozo) which means “to save”.
-Thus it means “that which isn’t saved”, but not in a salvation sense.
+- And don’t be drunk with wine, in which is wasteful excess,3“wasteful excess” this Greek word is comes from “ἀ”(a) as a negative prefix (like “amoral” meaning “not moral”) and the Greek word “σῴζω”(sozo) which means “to save”.
+It means “that which isn’t saved”, but not in a salvation sense.
 Rather, it means things which are wasted (thrown out) because they aren’t saved for later use by the user.
 It thus has the sense of “wasting” on useless things, and can refer to the consequences of such wasteful excess. but be filled by the Spirit:

-- always giving thanks to our God and Father for everything in the name of our Lord Jesus the Anointed,
+- always giving thanks to our God and Father for all things in the name of our Lord Jesus the Anointed,

 Husbands and Wives

-- But just as the church submits itself to the Anointed, in this way also, wives should submit themselves to their husbands in everything.
+- But in the same manner as the church submits itself to the Anointed, in this way also, wives should submit themselves to their husbands in everything.